6 Considerations When Choosing a Family for Your Baby

 Considering these questions will help lead you to just the right Adoptive Parents for your child.
 Some Birth Mothers have shared that they just “knew” when they found the right Adoptive Parents because they were able to picture their child growing up in that specific family.
 When selecting Adoptive Parents, you will want to know that your baby will be raised in a safe and stable home.

-With Adoption is a Choice, you can be confident in your choice of Adopting Family because all of our Adoptive Parents must pass a home study process.
+With Adoption is a Choice, you can be confident in your choice of Adopting Family because all Adoptive Parents must pass a home study process.
 This process will evaluate the Adoptive Parents financial situation, lifestyle, medical history and if married, their marital stability.
 The Adoptive Parents’ home will also be inspected to ensure that it is a safe environment for your child.
 FBI fingerprinting is also required to verify that there is no record of criminal activity or child abuse.

 3. Where will your Child Live?